-Rental car agencies are at the airport (where a surcharge of up to 12 percent is to be expected) and in the most popular tourist towns, such as Tamarindo and Quepos.
+Rental car agencies are at the airport (where you may pay surcharges) and in the most popular tourist towns, such as Tamarindo and Quepos.
 International agencies like Dollar, Budget and Avis and local agencies like Poas and Mapache are equally omnipresent, though the local outlets may be cheaper.

 Some additional tips:

 - Foreigners must be 21 years old to drive in Costa Rica.